sysplay/bbb/README.md

 Description of the various folders:

 + Apps: Various applications to play with drivers on BBB
-+ Bootloader: u-boot & related stuff for BBB
++ Bootloaders: u-boot & related stuff for BBB
 + Docs: Various BBB related documents used for exploring BBB
 + Drivers: Various drivers to play with BBB
 + EmbC: Bare metal code for BBB